C-Brener/MarketToGo_2.0/docs/readme-git-actions.md

     * If you have a collaborators in your project, they people can be open a PR and runs the actions

 ## Cancelling and Skipping Workflows
+* If you need a specifically commit don't trigger the wotkflow you can use reserved word for skip it, you need put this reserved word in your commit, "[skip ci]", with this, you can block the action runs on this commit.
+Exist other reserved word for do the same thing.
+Verify in this [link](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs).